Bourne, Lincolnshire: The town

 The town is located on a Roman road now known as King Street.
 It was built around some natural springs, hence the name "Bourne" (or "Bourn"). which derives from the Anglo-Saxon burna or burne meaning "water" or "stream".
 It lies on the intersection of two main roads: the A15 and the A151.
 The civil parish includes the main township along with the hamlets of Cawthorpe, Dyke and Twenty.
 In former years Austerby was regarded as a separate settlement, with its own shops and street plan, but is now an area of Bourne known as The Austerby.(52.763°N 0.370°W).

 The ecclesiastical parish of Bourne is part of the Beltisloe Deanery of the Diocese of Lincoln and based at the Abbey Church of St Peter and St Paul, in Church Walk.
 Other religious congregations in the town include Methodist, Baptist, United Reformed and Roman Catholic churches.

-The town's economy was based on rural industries until the railway opened up a market for bottled mineral water.
-It is still focused mainly on agriculture and food preparation for supermarkets.
-The population was 14,456 in the 2011 Census.

 Much of Bourne's 19th-century affluence came from the corn-trade boom that followed the mechanisation of fen drainage.
-The production of wheat is still important.
-In the 21st century, hydroponic food production plants have been built on the edge of the fen.
+The Corn Exchange in Abbey Road dates from 1870.

 Governance

 Lincolnshire County Council

-Bourne has two County Council divisions:
+Bourne has two county council divisions: